willpower232/TOTPBTF3/README.md

 ## Dependencies

-This has only been tested on PHP 7.1 so far and relies on your system having access to the `openssl_*` functions as well as the database server of your choice, thanks to Laravel.
+This has been updated to PHP 7.4 and relies on your system having access to the `openssl_*` functions as well as the database server of your choice, thanks to Laravel.

 I've included [nunomaduro/larastan](https://github.com/nunomaduro/larastan) for some code analysis.
 Unit tests coming one day soon.